 Nadeen Aljijakli, a member of the American Immigration Lawyers Association (AILA), practices exclusively in the area of immigration law with a focus on complex deportation and removal defense, asylum, and family-based immigration.
 Ms. Aljijakli has become a leading attorney in the country for Syrian asylum claims and has been featured in various news segments.
 Ms. Aljijakli represents clients in matters involving adjustment of status and naturalization, asylum and refugee status, detention and bond, cancellation of removal, waivers of inadmissibility, immigration consequences of criminal convictions, Violence Against Women Act (VAWA) petitions, and federal court litigation.
 Ms. Aljijakli has also handled business immigration matters in the medical and university research sectors.
 Read more about Ms. Aljijakli's client successes.

 She is active in AILA, where she is Coordinator of the Middle Eastern Interest Group (MEIG) and recently served as Cleveland Advocacy Liaison Officer for the Ohio chapter, as well as the chapter's 2012 CLE Conference Chair.
 She has also served as the Co-Vice Chair of the Detention Committee, AILA Washington, D.C.
 Chapter.
 Ms. Aljijakli is currently a member of AILA's Federal Court Litigation Section and AILA-Ohio's Advocacy Committee.
-She is on the board of the Cleveland American Middle East Organization (CAMEO), a political action group.
+She recently served on the board of the Cleveland American Middle East Organization (CAMEO), a political action group.
 In addition, she provides legal support to the Institute of International Education's Scholar Rescue Fund.
 She is a co-founder of the New York Chapter of the Network of Arab-American Professionals, a volunteer-based organization dedicated to strengthening the Arab-American community, and serves on the organization's Advisory Board.
 Ms. Aljijakli is a native Arabic speaker.

 Ms. Aljijakli is admitted in Washington, D.C., New York, New Jersey, the U.S. District Court for D.C., the U.S. Court of Appeals for the Fourth Circuit, and the U.S. Court of Appeals for the Sixth Circuit.
 Her practice is limited to U.S. immigration law and she practices throughout the country.
 Contact Ms. Aljijakli at email@example.com for a consultation.